rrra/www/content/post/2025/comment-period-for-delete-delete-delete.md

 The comment period for [FCC Docket 25-133][25-133] ***re: Delete Delete Delete*** closes April 11, 2025; reply comments are due May 28, 2025.

+>The Federal Communications Commission (Commission or FCC) ... is seeking
+>public input on identifying FCC rules for the purpose of alleviating
+>unnecessary regulatory burdens.
+We seek comment on deregulatory
+>initiatives that would facilitate and encourage American firms’
+>investment in modernizing their networks, developing infrastructure, and
+>offering innovative and advanced capabilities [^1]

+[^1]: "IN RE: DELETE, DELETE, DELETE", FCC, accessed March 18 2025, https://docs.fcc.gov/public/attachments/DA-25-219A1.pdf.

 :point_right: Comments may be submitted through the [FCC  Electronic Comment Filing System \(ECFS\)][ecfs];
 use **25-133** in the **Proceedings** field.